cofinalsubnets/lax/README.md

       its {size} == 4

       _ its {upcase} {
-        # c for condition (although numerous helpers exist, as we have seen)
+        # c for condition (although numerous helpers exist - see above)
         c{size == 4}
         it == 'TEST'
       }